CS-SI/Orekit/src/site/markdown/architecture/propagation.md

   `AdditionalStateProvider` interface and register it to the propagator, which will call it each time it builds a `SpacecraftState`.
-* if a differential equation drives the additional state evolution, then the user can put this equation in an implementation of the `AdditionalEquations` interface and register it to an integrator-based propagator, which will integrated it and provide the integrated state.
+* if a differential equation drives the additional state evolution, then the user can put this equation in an implementation of the `AdditionalDerivativesProvider` interface and register it to an integrator-based propagator, which will integrated it and provide the integrated state.
 * if no evolution laws are provided to the propagator, but the additional state is